jpereida/lunch-bot/README.md

 # Requirements
 - MariaDB
-- Python
+- Python 2.7
   - Twython
   - mysql.connector
   - pytz
+- pip
 - Twitter account

 # Setup
 1. Get credentials for Twitter at https://apps.twitter.com/
+2. Make a copy of auth.sample.py, name it auth.py and insert twitter keys
-2. Install MariaDB
+3. Install MariaDB
-3. Run db-scripts.sql to create database, table, insert some data
+4. Run db-scripts.sql to create database, table, insert some data
-4. Run pip install -r requirements.txt
+5. Run pip install -r requirements.txt

 If you are running Docker, just build with the dockerfile and then use db-scripts.sql.

+After setup, you should be to run prog.py